thanhtranviet248/Footwear-Retailer-Sales-Performance-Analysis/README.md

 * Create the consolidated view includes sales transaction and necessary dimensions to perform the analysis.

 ### Continue with Power BI
-* Import the consolidated view into Power BI
+* Import the consolidated view into Power BI.
 * Using DAX to calculate some necessary metrics e.,g growth rate, average store revenue, revenue per square meter, etc.
 * Visualize the data and figure out the insights.